roboquant avatar

 Signals

-A Signal is the outcome of a strategy and is modelled closely after the ratings given by rating agencies.
-The two mandatory attributes of a Signal are:
+A Signal is the outcome of a strategy and contain the following properties:

 1. The Asset to which the signal applies, like a single stock